 \subsection{Partial KRS-monoids}

 The quite simple notion of (tame) \emph{partial KRS-monoid} will be explained in Section~\ref{ssec:KRS-Def}.
 As mentioned in the abstract, $\MSW(\bSu)$ is the set of laminations of $\bSu$ considered by Musiker--Schiffler--Williams in~\cite{MSW13}, who denoted it by $\mathcal{C}^o$.
 In \emph{loc.~cit.} the authors introduced bangle functions, and used the set $\MSW(\bSu)$ to parameterize those functions in a natural way.
 The disjoint union of non-intersecting (up to homotopy) laminations as a partial monoid operation provides $\MSW(\bSu)$ with a structure of a partial KRS-monoid, see Section~\ref{ssec:taggedC} for details.
-On the other hand, $\DecIrr^\tau(A)$ is the set of decorated, generically $\tau$-reduced (previously called strongly reduced) irreducible components of the representation varieties of a basic $\Ka$-algebra $A$.
-It was introduced in this form in~\cite{CLS15}, inspired by~\cite{GLS12} and~\cite{Pl13}, in order to parameterize in a natural way the set of generic Caldero-Chapoton functions.
-The set~$\DecIrr^\tau(A)$ carries also a natural structure of partial KRS-monoid, which basically reflects the canonical decomposition of each element of~$\DecIrr^\tau(A)$ into \emph{indecomposable} generically $\tau$-reduced irreducible components.
+On the other hand, $\DecIrr^\tau(A)$ is the set of decorated, generically $\tau$-regular irreducible components of the representation varieties of a basic $\Ka$-algebra $A$.
+Previously those components were called strongly reduced, later on the name generically $\tau$-reduced.
+In a very recent preprint~\cite{BS25}, Bobiński and Schröer make a very good point why the name $\tau$-regular is better suited.
+The concept was introduced in this form in~\cite{CLS15}, inspired by~\cite{GLS12} and~\cite{Pl13}, in order to parameterize in a natural way the set of generic Caldero--Chapoton functions.
+The set~$\DecIrr^\tau(A)$ carries also a natural structure of partial KRS-monoid, which basically reflects the canonical decomposition of each element of~$\DecIrr^\tau(A)$ into \emph{indecomposable} generically $\tau$-regular irreducible components.
 This involves the results of several authors, see Section~\ref{ssec:FD-KRS} for details.